 In February 2004, the Company entered into an interest rate cap agreement with a notional amount of \$35.0 million at a cost of \$304,000.
-The interest rate cap agreement's current notional amount is \$10.9 million and it has a current fair value of approximately \$24,671 which is recorded in other assets on the Company's consolidated balance sheet at March 31, 2007.
+At September 30, 2007, the interest rate cap agreement's current notional amount was \$7.3 million and it had a current fair value of \$12,314 which was recorded in other assets on the Company's consolidated balance sheet at September 30, 2007.
 At September 30, 2006, the interest rate cap agreement had a fair market value of \$50,284.
 The Company records changes in the fair market value of the interest rate cap agreement monthly based on the current market valuation at month end as unrealized depreciation or appreciation on derivative on the Company's consolidated statement of operations.
-The interest rate cap agreement expires in February 2009.
+The interest rate cap agreement expires in

+February 2009.
 The agreement provides that the Company's floating interest rate or cost of funds on a portion of the portfolio's borrowings will be capped at 5% when the LIBOR rate is in excess of 5%.
-During the three and six months ended March 31, 2007, the Company recorded \$10,239 and \$22,793, respectively, of income from the interest rate cap agreement recorded as a realized gain on the settlement of derivative on the Company's consolidated statements of operations.
-The Company did not recognize any income from the interest rate cap agreement during the three and six months ended March 31, 2006.
+During the fiscal year ended September 30, 2007, the Company recorded \$39,357, as compared to \$15,014 for the fiscal year ended September 30, 2006 of income from the interest rate cap agreement recorded as a realized gain on the settlement of derivative on the Company's consolidated statements of operations.